Giorgio La Pira: Death

-He died on 5 November 1977 in the Clinic of the English Sisters in via Cherubini.
+La Pira died on 5 November 1977 in the Clinic of the English Sisters in via Cherubini.
 Cardinal Giovanni Benelli blessed his remains not long after La Pira had died and a Mass was later said in the death room.
 His good friend Giulio Andreotti learned on 5 February that his health had worsened and so set off at once for Florence to be with La Pira.
 Paul VI honored La Pira in his Angelus address in Saint Peter's Square on 6 November.

-Legacies

-Birth centennial

-The centennial of La Pira's birth was celebrated at the palace of Montecittorio on 25 February 2004, in which former Prime Minister (and La Pira's good friend) Giulio Andreotti gave an address to those gathered.
-Andreotti said that the former King of Morocco Hassan II had asked him whether – as a Muslim – he could give witness in La Pira's canonization cause since the king had been fascinated with La Pira's long-sightedness.
-The king had met La Pira at his cell in San Marco and La Pira's humble nature fascinated Hassan II more so.
-Andreotti was once in China on the banks of the River Kwai at a convent where a nun had asked him: "How is La Pira?"

-Also in attendance at this celebration was the President Carlo Azeglio Ciampi, as well as Cardinals Carlo Maria Martini and Ennio Antonelli.

-Renzi's homage

-Matteo Renzi was elected as a successor to La Pira on 22 June 2009 and his first official visit was to La Pira's grave.

-Praise
+Legacy

+In October 1963, Dorothy Day referred to La Pira as "a saint in politics" who "took the unused homes of the rich to make homes for the poor".
+La Pira's close friend Pope Paul VI characterized him as "the example every Christian ought to keep firmly in mind during his earthly passage towards the kingdom of God" in his General Audience address on 9 November 1977.
+Pope John Paul II later remarked that La Pira was "an exemplary lay Christian".
 Cardinal Stanisław Ryłko hailed La Pira for his courage to express and show witness to his faith in the exercise of a public office.
 The cardinal referred to La Pira as "a Christian of unsurpassable coherence", whose faith was "the axis of all of his life".

-On 1 November 2004 the pope sent a letter to Cardinal Antonelli for the occasion of the centennial of La Pira's birth and recalled La Pira's "great intellectual and moral energy, strengthened and refined by extensive daily study, thought, ascesis and prayer".
+On 1 November 2004, Pope John Paul II sent a letter to Cardinal Ennio Antonelli for the occasion of the centennial of La Pira's birth and recalled La Pira's "great intellectual and moral energy, strengthened and refined by extensive daily study, thought, ascesis and prayer".
 The pope further praised La Pira for his fusion of politics and faith while remembering that La Pira liked the motto contemplate aliis tradere which he had learned from Saint Thomas Aquinas.
 Cardinal Joseph Ratzinger – future Pope Benedict XVI – hailed La Pira in an address to the National Association of Italian Local Authorities on 26 April 2004 as "an eminent figure in politics" who "worked for the cause of fraternal existence among nations" and attempted to promote the "basic good in various spheres" of life whether it be politics or culture.